T3 helps to reverse insulin resistance and diabetes.

 - Adrenal Fatigue/Low cortisol

 Getting on the Right dosing of T3 medication

-She noticed an almost immediate improvement in her symptoms on the medication and it continued to improve.
+She noticed an almost immediate improvement in her symptoms on the medication and they continued to improve.

-After setting on 65mg I started to add Liothyronine to her regimen to boost insulin sensitization and help increase her metabolism (it was damaged from years of yo-yo dieting).
+After setting them on 65mg I started to add liothyronine to her regimen to boost insulin sensitization and help increase her metabolism (it was damaged from years of yo-yo dieting).